proplot-dev/proplot/docs/quickstart5.rst

 and from the `“Open color” <https://github.com/yeun/open-color>`__ Github project.
 This was inspired by
 `seaborn <https://seaborn.pydata.org/tutorial/color_palettes.html>`__.
-Use `~proplot.demos.color_show` to generate tables of these colors, as shown below.
+Use `~proplot.colortools.color_show` to generate tables of these colors, as shown below.
 Note that the native matplotlib `CSS4 named colors <https://matplotlib.org/examples/color/named_colors.html>`__ are still registered, but I encourage using colors from the tables instead.